1. RACGP Expert Committees terms of reference policy

 The RACGP Expert Committee – Research is established to:

-- provide advice and policy direction on research related issues in general practice,
+- provide expert and informed advice and policy direction on research related issues in general practice,

 - support the strengthening of a culture of research in general practice and assist in the development of general practice research capacity, including academic career opportunities,